Senior Handbook

 Assessment

-In Units 3 and 4 students, complete four summative assessments.
-The College will develop three summative internal assessments and the common internal assessment (CIA) is developed by the QCAA.
+In Units 3 & 4, students complete 4 summative assessments.
+The College develops 3 summative internal assessments and the common internal assessment (CIA) is developed by the QCAA.

 INDUSTRIAL GRAPHICS SKILLS - Applied Subject